AlixH/pws/README.md

 In this document, you will find:
 - Student names
 - How to run the projet
-- How to used implemented features
+- How to use implemented features